 Starting a job in high school can give you:

-Food Service Worker.
-If you’re willing to spend your evenings and weekends as a dishwasher, fry cook, or waitress, you could have plenty of job opportunities.
+If you’re willing to spend your evenings and weekends as a dishwasher, fry cook, or waitress, you could have plenty of job opportunities as a food service worker.
 Choose to work for a chain like McDonald’s, and you could start the job after your 16th birthday.
 The Pew Research Center says close to 40% of teen workers hold down jobs in the food services sector, so it’s a popular choice.

-Dog Walker.
-If you’re athletic and you have a way with dogs, you could land a job walking pets for busy adults.
+If you’re athletic and you have a way with dogs, you could land a job as a dog walker, walking pets for busy adults.
 Fido gets a break when the adults are away, and you get a little cash on the side.

 There are websites like Rover.com that allow you to set up an at-home business, but you must be at least 18 years old to join.
 Some hotels and boutiques will hire dog walkers for guests, and if you're really willing to get dirty, you could take a job as a kennel cleaner or dog groomer for a veterinarian's office.